Memorial Sloan Kettering experts discuss differences in the types of breast cancer and advocate for an individualized approach to treatment.

-As our knowledge of tumor biology improves, our researchers are seeking to identify more-precise molecular markers that can help predict how a patient will respond to a specific treatment.
-We’ve been evaluating hormone receptors, cancer-related genes (called oncogenes), and certain enzymes produced by cancer cells that help the cells to spread.
-We’re particularly focused on the role of genetic mutations (such as those in the BRCA1 and BRCA2 genes) in the development and progression of breast cancer and how it responds to treatment.
+Our knowledge of the makeup and behavior of tumors continually grows.
+As part of our research, our scientists are searching for more-precise markers in patients’ tumors that can help predict how they will respond to a specific treatment.
+We’re evaluating hormone receptors, cancer-related genes (called oncogenes), and certain enzymes produced by cancer cells that help the cells to spread.
+We’re particularly focused on the role of inherited genetic mutations in the development and progression of breast cancer as well as how it responds to treatment.

-We’ll also want to learn about other elements that can affect your treatment plan, including:
+We’ll also want to learn about other aspects of your cancer that can affect your treatment plan, including:

 Breast cancer cells that have receptors for the hormone estrogen are called estrogen receptor–positive.
 Those with receptors for the hormone progesterone are called progesterone receptor–positive.
 If these receptors are not present, the cell is called hormone receptor–negative.
 Tumors that are hormone receptor–positive are more likely to respond to therapy with medications that lower the level of estrogen in your body, which take advantage of the cancer cell’s dependence on hormones for growth.
 They can also grow more slowly and in different patterns, although this varies quite a bit.

 The drug tamoxifen (Soltamox®) acts by blocking the estrogen receptors of a breast cancer.
 Another class of drugs called aromatase inhibitors, used in postmenopausal women, interferes with the production of estrogen.
 This means there is less of this hormone to stimulate the receptors.